What to do when someone dies

 Learn more about registering a death abroad.

-1. Obtain an English translation of the Death Certificate
+Obtain an English translation of the Death Certificate.

-2. Get permission to bring the body home – this is usually granted by a coroner or equivalent in the country where your loved one passed away.
-A local funeral director will help with this.
+Get permission to bring the body home.
+A coroner or equivalent authority in the country where your loved one passed away usually grants this permission.
+A local funeral director can assist with the process.

-3. Contact your funeral director in the UK who will advise and liaise with the funeral director in the country where your loved one died.
-The local funeral director will also liaise with HM Coroners and Registrars on your behalf once your loved one’s body has returned home.
+Contact your UK funeral director.
+They will guide you and coordinate with the funeral director in the country where your loved one died.
+The local funeral director will also handle communications with HM Coroners and Registrars once your loved one’s body arrives home.

 How to bring cremated remains home after an overseas funeral

-Repatriation simply means returning the deceased to their country of origin.
-There are instances where people prefer a burial abroad in their native country.
-This would mean repatriating the remains from the UK.
-Bennetts Funeral Directors will be able to explain more about taking a body abroad for burial if this is something you wish to consider.
-Be warned this can be a costly process, especially if there is no insurance
+In some cases, families prefer a burial abroad in their native country, requiring repatriation from the UK.
+Bennetts Funeral Directors can provide guidance on taking a body abroad for burial if this is something you wish to consider.
+However, be aware that this process can be expensive, especially without insurance.

-Once you have all the relevant documentation and permissions granted, you’ll be able to repatriate your loved one’s body back home.
-Whether you’re repatriating a body to or from the UK, our full repatriation service will help address your requirements and provide guidance.
+After obtaining all necessary documentation and permissions, you can arrange to bring your loved one’s body home.
+Whether repatriating to or from the UK, our full repatriation service ensures a smooth process and provides expert support every step of the way.

-If you need immediate assistance Bennetts Funeral Directors can help.
+If you need immediate assistance Bennetts Funeral Directors will help.

 Call 01277 210104 and 01277 627492 we are here to help.